(Amended by Ord. No. 187,095, Eff. 7/1/21.)

 3. Notice of an administrative hold by DCR.

-(b) A request for an administrative hearing shall be filed with DCR within 15 days of the date of mailing of the notice of DCR's action, unless a later date is provided in the notice.
+(c) For all other hearings authorized by Subsection (a), a request for an administrative hearing shall be filed with DCR within 15 days of the date of mailing of the notice of DCR's action, unless a later date is provided in the notice.
 Failure to timely request an administrative hearing shall constitute a failure to exhaust administrative remedies.
+An Applicant or Licensee may continue to conduct Commercial Cannabis Activity until receipt of a hearing officer's final order upholding DCR's denial, suspension or other action that requires the Applicant or Licensee to cease Commercial Cannabis Activity.
 If DCR places an administrative hold on Cannabis and/or a Cannabis product, the hold shall remain in effect pending the outcome of the administrative hearing.

-(c) DCR shall select a hearing officer and schedule an administrative hearing within 45 calendar days from the date DCR received the appeal, except that hearings as authorized in Section 104.07 or 104.08 shall be scheduled within 60 days of the date DCR received the appeal.
-DCR shall mail the notice of the hearing to the appellant's agent for service of process no later than 20 calendar days prior to the date of the hearing.
+(d) DCR shall select a hearing officer and schedule an administrative hearing within 45 calendar days from the date DCR received the appeal, except that hearings as authorized in Sections 104.07 or 104.08 shall be scheduled within 60 days of the date DCR received the appeal.
+DCR shall mail the notice of the hearing to the appellant and the appellant's authorized agent or representative no later than 20 calendar days prior to the date of the hearing.
 The time for holding a hearing may be extended by mutual agreement between DCR and the appellant.

 1. The hearing shall be recorded by an audio device provided by DCR.
 Any party to the hearing may, at its own expense, cause the hearing to be audio recorded and transcribed by a certified court reporter;